wedeveloph/jobs/README.md

 # Job Board
 Work with [Developh](http://developh.org).
 Shift the way we think about tech.

 This is the official job board for Developh.
-We post about available positions and openings that any high school students or college-aged youth are welcome to join.
+We post about available positions and openings that any high school or college-aged youth are welcome to join.

 **Applications have been extended til June 29 (Saturday), 11:59PM.
 Send in your applications by then!** We are recruiting new officers and leads for the upcoming academic year as part of our **Summer Recruitment** series.